 Weather & Conditions on the Volcano

-Doing the Santa Ana Volcano hike in the dry season gives you the best chance for the best conditions.
-But, you might not always get to choose if you’re already in El Salvador.
+Doing the Santa Ana Volcano hike in the dry season gives you the best chance for clear conditions.
+But, you might not always get to choose when you go if you’re already in El Salvador.

 What to Pack for the Santa Ana Volcano Hike

-You don’t want to carry too much on you, but you also don’t want to go without.
+You don’t want to carry too much, but you also don’t want to go without.
 I’d suggest the following:

 - 1.5 to 2 litres of water or squash

 - A couple of snacks that don’t melt.
 Particularly as even after the hike, it’s another 2 hours on the bus back to Santa Ana

 - Sun cream and sunglasses

 - Enough cash to pay for the return bus fare, park entrance and guide fee